-Expectation-based techniques.
+More on Expectation-based techniques.
 Expectation-based techniques are one of the most well-studied ideas for deductive verification of probabilistic programs.
-These approaches are inspired by standard techniques for verifying deterministic programs, with expectations playing the role of propositions.

-One of the first such formalisms was Probabilistic Propositional Dynamical Logic (PPDL), proposed by Kozen [32], drawing a close analogy to Propositional Dynamical Logic.
-The central objects in this logic are real-valued functions f, g on program states, along with rules for constructing and reasoning about the expected value of f and g on the output distribution of a program c.
-The language of PPDL is quite general-there are commands for filtering and unbounded iteration c^ , which can be used to define the usual commands in an imperative language.

-In a series of works initiated by Morgan et al. [39] and described in their textbook [35], McIver, Morgan, and their collaborators extended ideas from PPDL to study an imperative language with probabilistic choice and non-determinism called probabilistic Guarded Command Language (pGCL).
+One of the first such formalisms was Probabilistic Propositional Dynamical Logic (PPDL), proposed by Kozen [26], drawing a close analogy to Propositional Dynamical Logic.
+The central objects in this logic are real-valued functions f, q on program states, along with rules for constructing and reasoning about the expected value of f and q on the output distribution of a program c.
+In a series of works initiated by Morgan et al. [31] and described in their textbook [28], McIver, Morgan, and their collaborators extended ideas from PPDL to study an imperative language with probabilistic choice and non-determinism called probabilistic Guarded Command Language (pGCL).
 Like PPDL, pGCL reasons about the expected value of a single real-valued function on program states.
 The central tool of pGCL is greatest pre-expectation, a mechanical procedure similar to Dijkstra's weakest-pre-condition but transforming expectations instead of predicates.
-Many subsequent works build on pGCL [17, 18, 24, 28] or use related ideas [1, 27].
-In particular, Kaminski et al. [27] give a calculus for bounding expected running time, with support for probabilistic loops that terminate almost surely.
+Many subsequent works build on pGCL [15, 16, 20, 23] or use related ideas [1, 22].
+In particular, Kaminski et al. [22] give a calculus for bounding expected running time, with support for probabilistic loops that terminate almost surely.
 They also analyze the coupon collector example of § 7.

 Program logics for probabilistic programs.
 Instead of reasoning about a single probability or expected value, a different line of research investigates Hoare logics for probabilistic programs, where the pre-condition and post-condition are probabilistic assertions about the input and output distributions.
-The earliest system is due to Ramshaw [42], who proposes a program logic where assertions can be formulas involving frequencies, essentially probabilities on sub-distributions.
+The earliest system is due to Ramshaw [33], who proposes a program logic where assertions can be formulas involving frequencies, essentially probabilities on sub-distributions.
 Ramshaw's logic allows assertions to be combined with operators like \oplus , similar to our approach.
-More recently, den Hartog [15] presents a Hoare-style logic with supporting general assertions on the distribution, allowing expected values and probabilities.
+More recently, den Hartog [13] presents a Hoare-style logic with supporting general assertions on the distribution, allowing expected values and probabilities.
 However his while rule is based on a semantic condition on the guarded loop body, which is less desirable for verification because it requires reasoning about the semantics of programs.
-Chadha et al. [9] give decidability results for a probabilistic Hoare logic without while loops.
+Chadha et al. [8] give decidability results for a probabilistic Hoare logic without while loops.
 We are not aware of any existing system that supports assertions about general expected values; existing works also restrict to Boolean distributions.
-Rand and Zdancewic [43] formalize a Hoare logic for probabilistic programs but unlike our work, their assertions are interpreted on distributions rather than sub-distributions.
+Rand and Zdancewic [34] formalize a Hoare logic for probabilistic programs but unlike our work, their assertions are interpreted on distributions rather than sub-distributions.
 For conditionals, their semantics rescales the distribution of states that enter each branch.
 However, their assertion language is restricted and they impose strong restrictions on loops.